AngeloKai/ml-for-web/README.md

 As seen above, the code is more than complicated and causes unnecessary amount of instantiation.

-The next generation of WebGL API could include more support for direct mathmatical computation.
+The next generation of WebGL API could include more support for direct mathematical computation.
 However, one can argue that this goal is not aligned with the charter of an API that was designed for drawing graphics.
 Inferencing and drawing graphics also impose different requirements to matrix manipulations.
 For example, research in neural network